MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Experiments

 \item\textbf{Joint Training.} Alternatively, joint training aims to minimize a composite loss function that aggregates losses from multiple tasks at each epoch, i.e., the model is trained with the loss function $\mathcal{L}=\sum_{k=1}^{T} \mathcal{L}_k $, where $\mathcal{L}_k$ is the loss function for $k$\textsuperscript{th} task. \end{itemize}

-\paragraph{Experimental Setup.} Our experiments are again on fine-tuning RoBERTa$_{\text{Base}}$ and RoBERTa$_{\text{Large}}$ on CoLA, MRPC, and RTE datasets from the GLUE benchmark datasets.
-We defer experiments for other datasets to \cref{app:MTL}.
+\paragraph{Experimental Setup.} We fine-tune \rbase and \rlarge jointly on CoLA, MRPC, and RTE datasets from the GLUE benchmark datasets (MTL for 3 tasks).
 A notable issue in joint training is the disparity in dataset sizes, such as approximately $8000$ training samples in CoLA compared to around $3000$ in MRPC.
 To address this, we downsample each dataset to either the size of each dataset or a maximum of $5000$ samples per dataset, whichever is smaller.
 This forms the training set.
 For the evaluation set, we retain either $500$ samples or the full size of the validation/test set, whichever is smaller.
-For each trial, we first compute the mean performance across the three datasets at every epoch (yielding 20 points per trial) and then select the best mean among those 20 epochs.
+For each trial, we first compute the mean performance across the three datasets at every epoch (yielding $20$ points per trial) and then select the best mean among those $20$ epochs.
 Finally, we report the average of these best means over 3 independent trials.

-\paragraph{Empirical results and observations.} The results from our experiments are shown in \cref{tab:MTL}.
-We first observe that a single LoRA adapter can work remarkably well across different datasets.
+\paragraph{Empirical results and observations.} The results from our experiments on MTL for 3 tasks are shown in \cref{tab:MTL}.
+We first observe that a single LoRA adapter can work remarkably well across different datasets and pre-trained models.
 This had already been documented in \cite[Table 1]{yang2025mtl}.
-For PEFTs using MetaTT, we observe that the adapters that are able to capture task dependency across multiple datasets perform better for RoBERTa$_{\text{Large}}$ when compared to RoBERTa$_{\text{Base}}$.
-For example, for RoBERTa$_{\text{Base}}$ MetaTT-(4+1)D performs worse by about 6\% (on most datasets) with $\approx 20\times$ fewer parameters when compared to LoRA, and slightly outperforming MetaTT-4D by less than 1\%, with only $200$ more parameters.
-In contrast, for RoBERTa$_{\text{Large}}$ MetaTT-(4+1)D performs worse by about 1\% on most datasets with $\approx 40\times$ fewer parameters when compared to LoRA, and clearly outperforming MetaTT-4D (by about 4\% on all datasets) with a slight increase in parameters (but below the same relative increase when compared to RoBERTa$_{\text{Base}}$).
-We defer the discussion of further experimental results on Multi-Task Learning to \cref{app:MTL}.
+For fine-tuning \rbase, we also observe that MoE-LoRA performs well across different datasets.
+On \rbase, MetaTT-(4+1)D achieves avg $70.5\%$ compared to LoRA at $74.9\%$ and MoE-LoRA at $77.2\%$, a $4$--$7$ point accuracy gap.
+In this case, the primary contribution of MetaTT-(4+1)D is thus an $\approx 22\times$ parameter reduction ($13.4$k vs.\ $\approx 300$k parameters), rather than competitive accuracy.
+However, on \rlarge the picture is more favorable: MetaTT-(4+1)D performs within $1\%$ of LoRA (avg $79.2\%$ vs.\ $80.0\%$), and outperforms both MoE-LoRA and MTL-LoRA, while requiring about $18.2$k trainable parameters (an $\approx43$x parameter reduction when compared to other baseline methods).
+Furthermore, we observe that in case of \rbase, MetaTT-4D performs very similar to MetaTT-(4+1) while using about $200$ less parameters, and in case of \rlarge, MetaTT-4D performs very similar to MoE-LoRA and MTL-LoRA while using about $200$ less parameters than MetaTT-(4+1)D (and using $\approx43$x less trainable parameters when compared to other methods).
+We defer further experiments and a discussion of how MetaTT-(4+1)D captures task dependent information for MTL to \cref{app:MTL}.